Runaway SUV on the loose in Chapel Hill, North Carolina.

 What?

-What is huh could somebody explain human geography to me?
+Could somebody explain human geography to me?

 I mean, I've got visions.

-I've got pictures going through my the mountains of the human body, the valleys of the human body.
+I've got pictures going through the mountains of the human body, the valleys of the human body.

-What is this human geography?
+What is this human geography for crying out loud?

-Uh maybe it's Clinton language, but it's abs it's a it's absurd.
+Maybe it's Clinton language, but it's absurd.

 Human geography is absurd.

-That his is lawyers trying to say, well, this is uh this is a term that uh allows my client wide latitude, uh, first amendment, fourteenth amendment, third amendment, twenty-third amendment, all of his amendment rights are being denied.
+His lawyer is trying to say, well, this is a term that allows my client wide latitude.

 Blah, blah, blah.

-The guy is an idiot.
+Guy is an idiot.

 Listen to this again.

-To just I'm in fact, Mike, I don't even want to go so far with this as when we get to the Hitler comment.
+In fact, Mike, I don't even want to go so far with this as when we get to the Hitler comment.

 So play the whole thing now.